-A. It enables individuals to obtain, use, and dispose of land and capital resources as they see fit.
+- A. It enables individuals to obtain, use, and dispose of land and capital resources as they see fit. - A. It enables introducians to obtain, use, and unspose of faint and capital resource.

 B. It encourages investment and innovation, and thus fosters economic growth.

 C. It extends to intangibles such as pieces of music and computer programs.